-Protection Agency (EPA) and Army Corps of Engineers (Army) adopted joint regulations (the 1 2 3 4 5 6 7 8 9 10 11 12

-1986 Regulations) that interpreted the term broadly to include extensive non-navigable water bodies and features upstream of and even isolated from navigable-in-fact rivers and lakes.
+1. This lawsuit is about the proper interpretation of the term "navigable waters" in the Clean Water Act, 33 U.S.C. §§ 1362(12) and 1362(7).
+The Clean Water Act is a strict liability statute that imposes severe criminal penalties for unpermitted discharges to "navigable waters."
+Permitting is onerous and expensive, costing years of time and hundreds of thousands of dollars on average.
+What "waters" are "navigable" is thus a major question.
+In 1986, the Environmental Protection Agency (EPA) and Army Corps of Engineers (Army) adopted joint regulations (the 1986 Regulations) that interpreted the term broadly to include extensive non-navigable water bodies and features upstream of and even isolated from navigable-in-fact rivers and lakes.
 In 2015, EPA and the Army replaced the 1986 Regulations with a new regulation that re-interpreted the term even more broadly (the 2015 Navigable Waters Definition).
-Federal courts have enjoined the 2015 Navigable Waters Definition in roughly half of the country, but not in Washington.
-Plaintiff's members own or operate real property with aquatic features throughout Washington, and are potentially subject to EPA and Army permitting and enforcement, depending on the applicability and validity of the 1986 Regulations and the 2015 Navigable Waters Definition.
+Federal courts have enjoined the 2015 Navigable Waters Definition in roughly half of the country, but not in Oregon.
+Plaintiff's members own or operate real property with aquatic features throughout the state, and are potentially subject to EPA and Army permitting and enforcement, depending on the applicability and validity of the 2015 Navigable Waters Definition.
 Plaintiff challenges several provisions of the 2015 Navigable Waters Definition, as either exceeding the agencies' statutory authority under the Clean Water Act or Congress' authority under the Commerce Clause, the Due Process Clause, and the Tenth Amendment.
 Plaintiff asks this Court to clarify which regulations are applicable to its members, and to determine which provisions of the applicable regulations are statutorily or constitutionally invalid.